Ramanujan Bigraphs: Introduction

 In the other direction we show the existence of non-Ramanujan representations in the Eisenstein case ($\EE$).
-This is the first known construction of an infinite family of adj-Ramanujan bigraphs which are non-Ramanujan.
+This, joined with Theorem \ref{thm:A-Ram}, gives the first known construction of an infinite family of adj-Ramanujan bigraphs which are non-Ramanujan.